ibexa/documentation-developer/docs/templating/twig_function_reference/content_twig_functions.md

 `ibexa_content_name()` renders the name of a content item.

 The function uses prioritized languages from SiteAccess settings unless you pass another language as `forcedLanguage`.
-If the content item does not have a translation in the prioritized or passed language, the function returns the name in the main language.
+If the content item doesn't have a translation in the prioritized or passed language, the function returns the name in the main language.

 | Argument | Type | Description |